-Specifically, these days, in times of uncertainty, retailers have many other projects going on within the organization.
-At the same time, there is a long wish list of projects to start.
-Is one of the reasons why your organization has not implemented RFID one of the below?
-You are certainly not the only one.
+Specifically now, in times of uncertainty, retailers have to prioritize.
+As a result, the list of projects and tasks to finish is long.
+Is one of the reasons why your organization has not implemented RFID yet one of the below?

 'We currently have other priorities internally.'

-'The company has no resource or any ownership internally to run this project.'
+'The company has no internal resources or ownership to run this project.'

 'We don't clearly understand the full benefit of RFID to the business.'

 'That's great that other retailers are doing it, but how do we know it will work for us: we're different.'

 'RFID has so many touchpoints, so where do we start?'

 COVID-19 has obviously pushed online shopping adoption ahead by around four to five years.
 Retailers aCOVID-19 has pushed online shopping adoption ahead by around four to five years.
 Retailers are betting on reinventing the in-store experience and reacting by widely adopting omnichannel services.
 In this context, they realize that it is necessary to improve stock file accuracy since every piece of merchandise counts when leaner inventories are the rule of the day.

 Clear visibility of what is in stores and the supply chain is a fundamental foundation to ensure merchandise availability - physically (in-store) and digitally (online).